Stuffed Portobello Mushrooms (Vegetarian Recipe)

 Ingredients: Large portobello caps, panko, spinach, tomatoes, garlic, Parmesan cheese, spiralized butternut squash, balsamic vinegar, olive oil, green onions (missing), oregano (ignore the butter!)

-Stuffing: I use a mixture of spinach, tomatoes, panko breadcrumbs, mozzarella and parmesan cheese, spiralized butternut squash, garlic, green onions and oregano.
+• Stuffing: This is a savory mixture of spinach, tomatoes, panko breadcrumbs, mozzarella and parmesan cheese, spiralized butternut squash, garlic, green onions, and oregano.

-Marinade: I marinate the mushrooms with a good quality balsamic vinegar, olive oil and a touch of Dijon mustard to add extra flavor.
+• Marinade: I marinate the mushrooms to enhance their flavor with a blend of balsamic vinegar, olive oil, and Dijon mustard.

-• Cheese: Instead of mozzarella, try goat cheese, feta cheese, gruyere or Emmenthal
+• Cheese: Instead of mozzarella, try goat cheese, feta cheese, Gruyère, or Emmental.

-• Herbs: Instead of oregano or thyme, try fresh tarragon or chives.
-You can also use Italian seasoning or other dried herbs (1 tablespoon fresh = 1 teaspoon dried, a 3:1 ratio)
+• Herb choices: Instead of oregano or thyme, try fresh tarragon or chives.
+Italian seasoning or other dried herbs also work well (1 tablespoon fresh = 1 teaspoon dried, a 3:1 ratio)

 one mushroom cap cleaned of gills, one with gills still on.